katono254/Password_Locker/README.md

 Run ./run.py to run the app.
 Run python3.6 locker_test.py to run the test available in the program.
 Once you change any of the source files, run ./run.py to reload.

 ## Known Bugs
-Their are no known bugs.
+Their are no known bugs but if their is any please contact me in the section below.
 ## Technologies Used
 The project was built with python3.6
 ## Support and contact details